-- 1. Release accelerator, push in clutch, and shift to neutral at the same time. - 2.
-Release clutch. - 3.
-Let engine and gears slow down to the RPM required for the next gear (this takes practice). - 4.
-Push in clutch and shift to the higher gear at the same time. - 5.
-Release clutch and press accelerator at the same time.
+- 1) Release accelerator, push in clutch, and shift to neutral at the same time. - 2) Release clutch. - 3) Let engine and gears slow down to the RPM required for the next gear. - 4) Push in clutch and shift to the higher gear at the same time. - 5) Release clutch and press accelerator at the same time.